OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-set-the-number-of-lines-and-the-length-of-input-in-a-text-box.md

 ---
-title: How to: Set the Number of Lines and the Length of Input in a Text Box
+title: "How to: Set the Number of Lines and the Length of Input in a Text Box"
 keywords: olfm10.chm3077204
 f1_keywords:
 - olfm10.chm3077204